andresdaguilar/beer_e-commerce/README.md

 # beer_e-commerce

-The project is splitted in two folder:
+The project is splitted in two folders:

 -app: React frontend app

 -server: nodeJs express server

-# Assumtions/issues found:
+## Assumtions/issues found:

 * Image filename from the icons are not found in the products.js.
 * The Lagunitas image is not in the folder